-Film Noir AI Video Generatiion#
+Film Noir AI Video Generation#

-I’m a sucker for film noir… The hard shadows, the moral ambiguity, the way everything feels like it’s one cigarette away from collapsing.
+I love film noir… The hard shadows, the moral ambiguity, the way everything feels like it’s one cigarette away from collapsing.
+No grand resolution, everybody loses.
 It just resonates with me on a level that no other genre of movie ever has.
-Naturally, when I started experimenting with Grok Imagine for AI video generation, noir was the first aesthetic I tried to push it into.

 It turns out: film noir is a surprisingly tough nut for AI to crack.